 To submit an entry, please complete and return this application.
 (PDF)

 The award is named after Nobel Prize winner Paul A. Samuelson in honor of his achievements in the field of economics, as well as for his service as a CREF trustee from 1974 to 1985.
+The award winner is selected by a panel of distinguished judges that includes TIAA Institute fellows and previous award recipients.
+This year's judges were:

 See all Previous Winners